 Evening show on the MAIN STAGE was a rock-n-roll band of 4 young men paying tribute to Buddy Holly.
 Then there was a duo of pianist singing Chart topping hits at the Billboard Lounge from 8:30pm to midnight; further down was a stage with a dance floor with a blues band called B.B.King's; further down at a smaller venue called "Lincoln Center Stage" was a classic quartet playing music from old masters.
 Safe to say from 7pm until midnight, there were something for any music lover if one just walked down along the starboard side of Deck 2.

-We gained an extra hour that night and had a series of 25-hour days during this cruise.
+We gained an extra hour tonight and had a series of 25-hour days during this cruise.
 Juneau is 1-hr behind Vancouver, therefore 4-hr behind Boston.